henriqueguarneri/anisotroPy/README.rst

 Anisotropic Transformation for Python.

-The code suport anisotropic coordinate transformation over a metric coordinate system.
+The code suport anisotropic coordinate transformation over metric coordinate systems.
 The implementation details are available in Guarneri (2017).

 AnisotroPy is the base for the Qgis Plug-in, further details are available in Guarneri (2018).

 Any form uses the BSD 3-Clause License.